A homeowners association newsletter guide

 Online newsletters are an excellent option.
 They are easier to publish and can save HOAs money because there is no need to print hundreds of copies of the newsletter.
 Furthermore, you can provide your readers with more information by adding links to documents that members frequently request, links to all the forms your members frequently use, and links to events.

 Committees can opt to use a simple template that can be customized in Word.
-Attach the document to email, or a property management platform with an announcements feature.
+Attach the document to an email, or use an HOA management software with an announcements feature.

 Design is still important when creating an online newsletter, and the same design principles used in creating print newsletters should be applied to online newsletters.